 Grab an iced turbo from Jo’s Coffee and take a photo at the "I Love You So Much” wall around the corner of the coffee shop.

 Explore the shops on South Congress - Cove, Sunroom, and By George are a couple of my favorite boutiques.

-You can’t visit Austin without eating tacos and the Torchy’s Tacos original location is on Bouldin Creek at South First Street.
+You can’t visit Austin without eating tacos and the Torchy’s Tacos.
 Order the Democrat, Republican, or Independent taco with green chile queso and frozen margaritas (also one of Austin's most Instagram worthy restaurants!).